 You’ll see some differences in terms of resources.
 For starters, the entry plan can host only 1 site while the more expensive ones can host an unlimited number of sites.
 Plus, the plans’ storage ranges from 50GB to unmetered.

 The cPanel hosting subscription that cuts the best deal is the Plus plan.
 For only $5.45 per month, you can create an unlimited number of websites with unlimited storage.
-All of that for $65.4 per year.
+All of that is for $59.40 per year.